 Perhaps you have an idea that will need software, but you’re not a developer.
 Perhaps you aren’t sure how to approach a problem.
 Perhaps you’re looking for a good problem to cut your teeth on.
 Perhaps you’re looking for a project to participate in, but aren’t what skills you can offer or how they might fit in.

 These are all great reasons to visit.

 Who’s behind it?

 The Dev Garden is run by MSCS professor and freelance software developer Paul Cantrell ’98.
-It is housed in the Innovator Space, which the Dev Garden co-sponsors with Macalester’s Entrepreneurship Program.
+It is housed in the Idea Lab.
 The name came from a suggestion by Hannah Brown ’15.